n3tti/DS-Lab/README.md

 make html2md
 ```

 The mentioned function in this script can also be individually called.
-It expects an html as string as input.
+It expects an html as string as input and returns the markdown as a string.

 ### Save markdown to jsonl